Computation of liability: basis periods - change of accounting date

 S214-S220 Income (Trading and Other Income) Act 2005 (ITTOIA 2005)

 This page and the following pages up to BIM81060 explain how to determine the basis period when a trader decides to change from one accounting date to another accounting date.
-Note that these rules do not apply when accounts are made up to slightly varying dates each year (see BIM81030).
-In addition, accounts made up to 31 March, or 1, 2, 3, or 4 April may be treated as prepared to 5 April (S220 ITTOIA 2005).
+Note that these rules do not apply when accounts are made up to slightly varying dates each year and an election is made to use a middle date as the accounting date (see BIM81030).

 The effect that a change of accounting date has on the basis periods depends on whether it occurs in: